konstellation-io/kdl-project-template/README.md

 If tests run correctly on our user-tools, we can now see if our actions are also set.

-### First workflow
+### First workflow (Optional)

 With these modfications we can now commit and push with git to start our run!
 In order to trigger a github run we need to add a commit message with the estructure "experiment: <commit_message>".
 By pushing that commit we should see in our github actions the run being executed.
 The results of the experiment will be save as usual in MlFlow

-### Aplying experiment
+### Aplying experiment (Optional)

 Once we are happy with the results of one of our experiments, we can merge them to main.
 To do so, we must go to the Actions section of our github repository and look for the workflow create PR.

 In there, we will see a button that says Run workflow:

 A prompt will ask us to give the name of the experiment.
 This name should be recorded in mlflow as the experiments tag and should coincide to the first 7 characters of the commit's SHA that launched the experiment (otherwise known as the short-SHA).

 By giving the name,
 the workflow will run, creating a new branch for our experiment from its original commit.
 It will then reproduce the experiment and create a PR to main.
 We can then, visit the branch to add any additional files or open discussion with our colleagues.

 ## Example project pipeline